pingidentity/terraform-provider-pingdirectory/docs/resources/default_numeric_gauge.md

 - `description` (String) A description for this Gauge
 - `enabled` (Boolean) Indicates whether this Gauge is enabled.
 - `exclude_resource` (Set of String) Specifies resources to exclude from being monitored.
+- `gauge_data_source` (String) Specifies the source of data to use in determining this gauge's current severity.
 - `include_resource` (Set of String) Specifies set of resources to be monitored.
 - `major_exit_value` (Number) A value that is used to determine whether the current monitored value indicates this gauge's severity should no longer be 'major'.
 - `major_value` (Number) A value that is used to determine whether the current monitored value indicates this gauge's severity should be 'major'.